 Come to think of it, this jerk has been sabotaging would-be happiness most of my life!
 My once fancy-free imagination has been hijacked and turned into a torture chamber of negativity thanks to Mr. Choid!
 If this jackass is who I’m meant to “find” during my Saturn cycle, I’m more screwed than I thought!

 As my obsessing mind began to quiet, I started to realize I was making a problem out of my problem.
 Sure, I got an issue with this little handyman fucker who finds and fix-ates on flaws.
 Or…if Choid is the mechanism that finds fault, could he be finding a problem with himself?

 I then remembered a French friend of mine once saying, “Why du yew Amerghicans want to git reed of problems?
 I leeve for my problems.”

 Obviously a part of me digs having problems, or I wouldn’t manufacture so many.
-Maybe I should move to Paris and unite with my melancholic and troubled tribe…?
+Maybe I should move to Paris and unite with my troubled tribe…?

 When I talked to Sarah about my predicament, she gave me an unexpected high-five and said, “Congratulations, you encountered the ego, which is one of the reasons we meditate!
 Sure, we do it to know our true nature, but also to see what’s in the way.”

 So what if meditation isn’t my particular gateway to nirvana?
 Everyone’s path of inspiration is different.
 Sometimes I enjoy exploring the psycho-spiritual realms, but sometimes I’d rather organize my closet.

 Who cares if I’m no expert at meditation?
-It’s more than undermining to assume everyone should be good at everything.
-God knows (and so does Choid), I’m not good at many things, yet I’m exceptionally skilled at recognizing the glass half-empty.
+It’s undermining to assume everyone should be good at everything.
+God knows (and so does Choid), I’m not good at many things – yet I’m exceptionally skilled at recognizing the glass half-empty.